abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Retrieving Resource Collections

-Retrieving a Resource Collection is done by sending the HTTP GET method to the URI for that Resource.
+Retrieving a Resource Collection is done by sending the HTTP GET method to the URI for that resource.
 The response includes properties of the Resource Collection including the array of its Members.
 A subset of the Members can be returned using [client paging query parameters](#query-parameters).

 No requirements are placed on implementations to return a consistent set of Members when a series of requests using paging query parameters are made over time to obtain the entire set of members.
 It is possible that this could result in missed or duplicate elements being retrieved if multiple GETs are used to retrieve the Members array instances using paging.